 This guide provides histories of some of the important historical sites in the Shire of Nillumbik.
 Maps identify the location of sites in different areas.
 These maps can be used as the basis for self-guided journeys.

 North East Link will fix the missing link in Melbourne’s freeway network, connecting the M80 with an upgraded Eastern Freeway.
 It will be a safe and efficient freeway connection for up to 135,000 vehicles a day, linking key growth areas in the north and south-east.
 An important step in the North East Link project was the release of a North East Link Environment Effects Statement (EES) Report developed by the Department of Environment, Land, Water and Planning (DELWP).
 This report looks at the possible impacts of the construction of the North East Link.

 Open2Study delivers free, high-quality education online.
 You can study subjects with real value, and in just four weeks you can learn something new, explore the next step in your career, challenge yourself or simply satisfy your curiosity.
 These subjects are provided by leading Australian institutions, and are taught by academics and leading industry professionals who love to teach.
 All you need is an internet connection and the desire to study.

 Search and access digitized photographs, drawings, artworks and maps from local history societies who have collaborated with public libraries to digitize their collections.
 The single-point-of-access service provides access to images ranging from the past to present day, and includes both local history and national events.
 You will find black and white and colour photographs of people, places, buildings and events, as well as drawings, sketches, paintings and maps.
-Use this website to:

 - View historical photographs of your city